Economy of Vietnam: Trade

-Economic relations with the United States are improving, but are not without challenges.
+Economic relations with the United States are improving but are not without challenges.
 Although the United States and Vietnam reached a landmark bilateral agreement in December 2001, which helped increase Vietnam's exports to the United States, disagreements over textile and catfish exports are hindering full implementation of the agreement.
 Further disrupting the economic relations between the two countries were efforts in Congress to link non-humanitarian aid to Vietnam's human rights record.
 Barriers to trade and intellectual property are also within the purview of bilateral discussions.

 Given neighboring China's rapid economic ascendancy, Vietnam highly values its economic relationship with China.
 Following the resolution of most territorial disputes, trade with China is growing rapidly, and in 2004, Vietnam imported more products from China than from any other country.
 In November 2004, the Association of Southeast Asian Nations (ASEAN), of which Vietnam is a member, and China announced plans to establish the world's largest free-trade area by 2010.

-Vietnam became a member of the World Trade Organization (WTO) on January 11, 2007.
+Vietnam became a member of the World Trade Organization (WTO) on 11 January 2007.

 In December 2015, Vietnam joined the ASEAN Economic Community along with the 9 other ASEAN members.
 The community's goal is to integrate the 10 members of ASEAN and bring a freer flow of labor, investment and trade to the region.

+Currently, Vietnam is being tugged in multiple directions from multiple powers, namely, Russia, China and the U.S. in its attempts to achieve economic multilateralization.
+Alternatively in the region, it is also pulled by either China, South Korea, Japan or ASEAN countries, as well as other constituents such as Taiwan & Hong Kong as well as Australia/New Zealand and India in the region (ASEAN+3 and ASEAN+6).